 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-When you think of stirrups, you probably picture cowboys rustling their cattle across the open plains.
-While that is one application for the word, it has an entirely different meaning when you’re talking about construction.
+When you think of stirrups, you probably picture cowboys riding horseback and rustling their cattle across the open plains.
+While that is one application for the word, it has an entirely different meaning when you’re talking about buildings.
 What are stirrups in construction, and what are the different types you might encounter?

 What Are Stirrups in Construction?